e-dyn/gloria/doc/source/user_guide/toml_config.rst

 Configuration Files
 ===================

 Working with Gloria often means adjusting many parameters to control how models behave.
 When experiments span multiple scripts or environments, keeping these settings consistent can quickly become an error-prone chore.
 To make this easier, Gloria supports configuration files in the `TOML <https://toml.io/en/>`_ format.
-In the following we show how to use these files and explain how Gloria resolves conflicts between multiply defined parameters.
+In the following, we show how to use these files and explain how Gloria resolves conflicts between multiply defined parameters.

 Configuring Models with TOML
 ----------------------------